bigbadcon/bbc-11ty/src/big-bad-con-scholarship.md

 ### Timeline

-* Scholarship applications will open from May 1 to July 31, 2023.
+* Scholarship applications are now closed for 2023.
+We'll re-open applications for the next year in 2024.
-* Determinations and reward disbursement will start August 22, 2023.
+* Determinations and reward disbursement were sent August 22, 2023.

 ### Contributions